Harsh-Vardhan17Singh/VideoTube-Backend/README.md

 I am Building this because this can help me to handle multiple users on this application and on multiple users for different application .

 This file contains structure of the file and all the essential base code for building

+The quality of the codes can be improved by reading documents and all the file of the folder